 New Hampshire's State Office of Rural Health (SORH) offers technical assistance to rural health care providers and organizations and provides healthcare related information to rural healthcare stakeholders.
 SORH serves as a liaison between rural healthcare organizations and many DHHS programs.

-In June 2008, the Governor of New Hampshire signed into law a bill that established the State Office of Rural Health in the Department of Health and Human Services.
+New Hampshire law established the State Office of Rural Health in the Department of Health and Human Services.
 The duties are as follows:

 - Link rural health and human service providers with state and federal resources.